-K-Pop Star | Box Office Buz
+K-pop Star | Box Office Buz

-Survival Audition K-pop Star (Korean: 서바이벌 오디션 K팝 스타) is a South Korean reality TV competition show where the three largest entertainment/talent agencies in Korea hold worldwide auditions to find the next potential K-Pop stars.
-Preliminary auditions were held from around the world in countries such as China, USA, and Brazil.
-Auditions were also held in Europe.
-The final winner will debut with the company of his or her choice (SM, YG, or JYP), along with a cash prize of three hundred million won (approx. 300,000 U.S. dollars), two brand new vehicles, opportunities to become commercial models and casting in dramas, and many more.
-The three judges for the show are Yang Hyun-suk, founder of YG Entertainment and former member of the popular South Korean act Seo Taiji & Boys, Park Jin-young, singer/song-writer and founder of JYP Entertainment, and Korean pop icon BoA, from SM Entertainment.
+Survival Audition K-pop Star is a South Korean reality TV competition series where the three largest entertainment/talent agencies in South Korea hold worldwide auditions to find the next potential K-Pop stars.
+Preliminary auditions are held around the world in Asia, North America, South America, Europe, and Australia.
+The final winner will debut with the company of his or her choice, along with a cash prize of three hundred million won, two brand new vehicles, opportunities to become commercial models and casting in dramas, and many more.
+The three judges for the series have been Yang Hyun-suk, founder of YG Entertainment and former member of the popular South Korean act Seo Taiji & Boys, Park Jin-young, singer/song-writer and founder of JYP Entertainment, and Korean pop icon BoA, from SM Entertainment.
 SM, YG, and JYP are the three largest management companies in Korea.
 K-pop Star is a part of SBS's Good Sunday lineup, along with Running Man.
-The show first aired on December 4, 2011, every Sunday evening at 6:30 pm, until April 29, 2012.
-Singer, Yoon Do-hyun, and entertainer, Boom, will host the live competition from March 4, 2012 to April 29, 2012 when the winner is crowned.
+The show's first season aired on December 4, 2011, every Sunday evening at 6:30 pm, until April 29, 2012.
+The second season aired from November 18, 2012 to April 14, 2013 at 4:55 pm.
+Singer, Yoon Do-hyun, and entertainer, Boom, host the live competition.
 Yoon Do-hyun has also been narrating through the entire process.
-The program was renewed for a second season with the same judges and an upgraded format, scheduled to be aired in November 2012.
+The program was renewed for a third season with the same judges and possibly a new time slot, scheduled to be aired in October 2013.

 View Full Cast >